-This page explains the security features and considerations that Appsmith has implemented in its platform, and steps you can take to make your apps as safe as possible.
+This page explains the security features and considerations that Appsmith has implemented to make your apps as safe as possible.

 Appsmith applications are secure-by-default, with a number of strategies in place to protect your data.

-Appsmith Cloud only connects to your databases and API endpoints through specific whitelisted IPs:
+Secure Connections: Appsmith Cloud establishes connections with databases and API endpoints exclusively through whitelisted IP addresses

-It's safe to add secrets to APIs or datasource configurations, as they are not exposed while the app is in View mode.
-You can update the secrets in Edit mode, but it's not possible to view the current value of existing secrets, regardless of the app's mode.
+Secrets Management: API secrets and datasource configurations containing sensitive information are securely handled.
+While in View mode, these secrets remain concealed, and although you can update secrets in Edit mode, it is not possible to view the current value of existing secrets, maintaining their confidentiality irrespective of the mode.

 Sandboxed Iframe widgets

 With the update to version 1.8.6 and beyond, Appsmith has enhanced the security of Iframe widgets through the use of the

 XSS Mitigation: The